-In addition, if you are receiving "Extra Help" from Medicare to pay for your prescriptions, the "Extra Help" program will not pay for the drugs not normally covered.
-(Please refer to our plan's "Drug List" or call Member Services for more information.
-Phone numbers for Member Services are printed on the back cover of this document.)
+If you are receiving "Extra Help" to pay for your prescriptions, the "Extra Help" program will not pay for the drugs not normally covered.
 However, if you have drug coverage through Medicaid, your state Medicaid program may cover some prescription drugs not normally covered in a Medicare drug plan.
 Please contact your state Medicaid program to determine what drug coverage may be available to you.
 (You can find phone numbers and contact information for Medicaid in Chapter 2, Section 6.)

-Section 8 - Filling a prescription
+SECTION 8 Filling a prescription

-Section 8.1 - Provide your membership information
+Section 8.1 Provide your membership information